-The web uploader is easily accessible from the web app once you've logged in.
-Use it for manual upload—when your images are located on an external camera, a memory card, or on your hard drive rather than on your mobile device.
+The web uploader is a useful tool when your images are located on an external camera, a memory card, or on your hard drive—rather than on your mobile device.
 Also, the web uploader allows for editing the placement of your images before uploading.
 Finally, by connecting your computer to the web using an Ethernet cable, the web uploader can process your images at a faster rate than a WiFi connection on the same computer or on a mobile device.

 When you’re done uploading images, you need to publish them.
 When you hit the button to publish, you also erase the memory of the bucket.
 Now you need to make sure yourself that you don't upload and publish the same images again.